nemac/drupal-project/readme.md

 ENABLE_XDEBUG|true\|false|Enables xdebug.
 Do not enable XDEBUG in production.
 See: [debugging](#debugging).
 XDEBUG_REMOTE_HOST|IP|IP that XDEBUG should connect to.
 For dev environment this will be the ip of the host machine, for staging it will be `127.0.0.1` and ssh port forwarding should be used.
 Do not enable XDEBUG in production.

+### Gotchas

+- If you encounter errors about files not existing in `/vendor`, destroy it, then re-run the build.
+Do not attempt to troubleshoot permissions.